 Juvenile Court Fax: (419) 734-6851 Probate Court Fax: (419) 732-8147

-- All hearings, pretrial conferences, status conferences, review hearings, and other court proceedings shall be conducted by telephone.
+- All hearings, pretrial conferences, status conferences, review hearings, and other court proceedings shall be conducted by telephone and/or video conferencing.
 Assignment notices with procedural instructions will be provided to the parties and necessary participants.

 All until further order of the Court.

 IT IS SO ORDERED.